Cause for Mesothelioma and Reasons

 The asbestos fibers can also penetrate through the lung tissue to settle in the pleura (the membrane around the lung).
 It may take many years for mesothelioma or other lung diseases to develop.

 Asbestos fibers can also be swallowed, and some of the fibers can stick in the digestive system.
-They can then move into the membrane that lines the abdomen (the peritoneum), where they are the cause for mesothelioma inflammation.
+They can then move into the membrane that lines the abdomen (the peritoneum), where they are the cause of mesothelioma inflammation.

 The people most likely to have been exposed to asbestos